On Generalizations of Some Distance Based Classifiers for HDLSS Data: Further Generalization Using Groups of Variables

 A few words are called for assumption $(A8)$, which holds under various scenarios.
 In particular, if the component variables of the underlying distributions are i.i.d., then $\tilde{\xi}_b$ and $\tilde{\tau}_b$ are free of $b$.
-Some more general conditions are discussed in Lemma \ref{xi_better_than_psi} in the Appendix.
-It can also be shown that assumption $(A8)$ holds under more general cases like {\bf Example 2} (see Remark \ref{A8_const} in the Appendix).
+Some more general conditions are discussed in Lemma \ref{xi_better_than_psi} of Appendix \ref{AppendixA}.
+It can also be shown that assumption $(A8)$ holds under more general cases like Example~\ref{ex2} (see Remark \ref{A8_const} in Appendix \ref{AppendixA}).